mikewacker/age-verification/README.md

 ## Postscript

-**"But what about this problem?"** Before you point out any potential problems, you should ask yourself these questions:
+**"But what about this problem?"** Before you point out any problems, you should ask yourself these questions:

 1. What is the practical impact of this problem?
 (E.g., what percentage of kids can bypass this system?
 0.5%?
 50%?)
 2. Are there ways to fix or mitigate this problem?